Lobelia is a genus of flowering plants, some of which have been harvested for herbal remedies for centuries.

 Some studies show that lobeline, the active compound in Lobelia inflata, may help treat asthma, depression, ADHD, and drug abuse.

-However, research in humans is limited.
-Furthermore, lobelia may cause adverse side effects or death in very high doses.
+However, research in humans is limited, and lobelia may cause adverse side effects or death in very high doses.
+Since there are limited research and multiple negative side effects, many would recommend avoiding lobelia in most cases.

 If you’re interested in taking lobelia, be sure to consult with your healthcare provider to ensure safety.